TheFifthRider/simply-roleplaying-webapp/docs/character/companions.md

 ## Allies

 Allies are a bit more complicated.
-Allies have their own pool of damage, attributes, passive attributes, equipment, and their own background.
+Allies have their own pool of damage, attributes, passive attributes, items, and their own background.
 However, allies only progress when you do and cannot have their own potential.
-Because allies have their own health, attributes, and equipment, they're almost another character!
+Because allies have their own health, attributes, and items, they're almost another character!
 Expect them to get into scrapes and have to contend with risks.

 There are also a few rules to remember when playing with allies: